 Now that you have a better idea of the pros and cons of spring seeding, it’s time to look into all the specifics and the best practices to get your spring lawn in great shape.

 The Best Grass Seed to Grow in The Spring

 The warm-season grasses are the best grass seeds to grow in the spring.
 If you live in an area where Bermudagrass, Zoysia Grass, Bahiagrass, and Centipede can be used, you will have the best luck with your new lawn.
 If you can wait until the late spring or early summer, your soil temperatures will be ideal.

 Best Grass Seed to Plant in Spring by Location

-For those that live in an area where only cool season grasses like Kentucky Bluegrass, Perennial Ryegrass, and Tall Fescue will grow, the cool season grass seed is the only choice.
+For those who live in an area where only cool-season grasses like Kentucky Bluegrass, Perennial Ryegrass, and Tall Fescue will grow, the cool-season grass seed is the only choice.
 Remember that the cool season grass seed will need to be overseeded in the fall to help bulk up the new grass seed.
-Cool season grasses don’t do as well this time of year.
+Cool-season grasses don’t do as well this time of year.

 How to Plant Grass Seed

 Grass seed isn’t cheap.
 When you invest the money into seed to get your lawn into top shape, it pays to follow the proper steps and ensure that your grass seed germination process is successful.
 Learning how to plant grass seeds is not hard, but it does take a bit of patience and attention to detail.

 Depending on if you are overseeding or planting the seed in a new area, you first must prepare the area to receive the new seed.
 This means removing any weeds, using a tiller to turn the top layer of soil over, and potentially even aerating the spot where you expect to plant new seeds.